 — Lanzetta Eugenio (@eungenio) June 28, 2018

-But, and this applies to corporate communicators as much as journalists, we would all benefit from a heightened comprehension of how data should be treated in order to be closer to the audiences' needs.
-So while today's increasingly elaborate data visualisations sometimes border on works of art, that does not mean it has to be far from readers' comprehension.
+But, and this applies to corporate communicators as much as journalists, we could all benefit from a heightened awareness of how data should be treated in order to bring our work closer to the audiences' needs.
+So while today's increasingly elaborate data visualisations sometimes border on works of art, that does not mean it has to be beyond the reader's comprehension.
 On the contrary, there is a huge opportunity to use data visualization as a tool for impressive pieces of journalism or brand and corporate communication activities.